lzwjava/blog-source/_posts/2023-07-18-celebrate-genius copy.md

 I am the genius Zhiwei.
 I worked hard for 28 years to reach today's level.
 No fearless to any code, any document, any knowledge, any information.

 I am the genius Zhiwei.
 I began to teach my 2 yo baby daughter all of my languages, my learnings.
 The people in the scene thought that I was ABC, American-born Chinese as I often speak English to my daughter.
 I am CBC, China-born Chinese.
-I can speak hakka, Mandarin, Cantonese, and a little Japanese.
+I can speak hakka, Mandarin, Cantonese, and a little Japanese. 吃饭了吗，食饭了么，吃佐饭没。

 I am the genius Zhiwei.
 I have many cables, many audio speakers, many little things, and many apps, many eyeglasses.
 I drank many sugar-free soda water bottles.
 I did a lot of things differently to others.
 It just works best for me.
 And I insisted to do so no matter how it seems contracted to the environment.
 Like I speak English to anyone all day in China.
 I just used Chinese to express a few words.

 I am the genius Zhiwei.
 I have influenced 1000 intimate friends or readers globally.
 I gave them some fun or useful information or make their English or programming kill better.
 I will continue to make them earn the same as me, and learn the same speed as me.
 I am making another 1000 genius Zhiwei.
 We will change the world finally.
 Thank you!